 - Training videos and Training manuals from the Florida Courts E-Filing Authority

-Pursuant to Section 5.3, Florida Supreme Court Standards for Electronic Access to the Courts, original documents must be paper filed until further standards have been adopted (see Florida Supreme Court Standards for Electronic Access to the Courts (PDF); Florida Supreme Court Order SC11-399 (PDF); Administrative Order 2.312, In Re: Electronic Filing of Documents (PDF); and , Rule 3.030, begins on Page 17 (PDF)).
+Pursuant to Section 5.3, Florida Supreme Court Standards for Electronic Access to the Courts, original documents must be paper filed until further standards have been adopted (see Florida Supreme Court Standards for Electronic Access to the Courts (PDF); Florida Supreme Court Order SC11-399 (PDF); Administrative Order 2.312, In Re: Electronic Filing of Documents (PDF); and Florida Rules of Criminal Procedure, Rule 3.030, begins on Page 16 (PDF)).

 - For civil, this includes death certificates and those documents that contain original signatures such as deeds, mortgages and wills.

 - For criminal, any paper document that is a judgment and sentence or required by statute or rule to be sworn to or notarized shall be filed and deposited with the clerk immediately thereafter.
 The clerk shall maintain deposited original paper documents in accordance with Florida Rule of Judicial Administration 2.430, unless otherwise ordered by the court.

 Electronic issuance of documents ("E-Issuance") is currently available for summons filed by attorneys in all civil court divisions.
 Additionally, electronic issuance of clerk defaults and writs of garnishment are now available in all civil court divisions.

 - Writs (include check made payable to the sheriff) - Writs of Garnishment may be e-Filed as long as the Notice of Defendant of rights and Claim of Exemption are attached when the writ is submitted.
 Fees may be paid via the E-Filing portal.